 Green Label Plus – Certifies “very low” emissions on carpets, according to what they think is very low.

-They test for 35 compounds listed under California Department of Public Health’s Section 1350.
+They test for 35 compounds listed under the California Department of Public Health’s Section 1350.

-Each product category also includes additional compounds for certification, six for carpet, two for carpet pad, and seven for adhesives.
+Each product category also includes additional compounds for certification, six for carpet, two for carpet pads, and seven for adhesives.

 They meet or exceed California’s indoor quality standards for low-emitting products used in commercial settings such as schools and office buildings.

 Here is the list of their levels of VOCs.
 I would find these upper limit levels to be too high for people with chemical sensitivities.